Europe's biggest countries are seeing Covid surges - but not this one - NewsChannel 3-12

 Severgnini, who has lived in the US, draws the contrast between Italy’s startling success so far with America’s obvious struggle to flatten the national curve.
 “The United States was born out of a rebellion, and you can still feel it,” he said.
 “But to rebel, sometimes, is absurd — during a pandemic, for instance.”

 He also believes that fear played a role.
 “Fear can be a form of wisdom,” he said.
-“Boldness, a sow of carelessness,” he said.
+“Boldness, a show of carelessness,” he said.
 “Ah, and we don’t have Donald Trump, which helps.”

 Comments